 Waxed.
 For real.
 But somehow doesn’t inhibit movement either.

 But thankfully, that’s not at the expense of movement.
 This thing has no issues reaching, bending, and moving, and will likely acquire some super-sweet battle-scar creases with long-term wear.
-The matte pewter buttons are thick and solid, and with a tall clearance, always close super securely.
+Like the canvas inside of a suit jacket or blazer, it should mold to your frame with a bit of wear and some time, becoming uniquely yours the more you wear it.

-Bottom line – this is a quality investment piece.
+Bottom line – this is a quality investment piece, and it’s no wonder it’s a flagship product for Huckberry.